microsoft/FASTER/docs/_docs/30-fasterkv-record-locking.md

 #### Read Locking for InMemory Records
 Read-locks records as soon as they are found, calls the caller's `IFunctions` callback, unlocks, and returns.
 The sequence is:

-If the record is in the readcache, readlock it, call `IFasterSession.SingleReader`, unlock it, and return.
+If the record is in the readcache:
+- readlock it
+- call `IFasterSession.SingleReader`
+- unlock it

-If the record is in the mutable region, readlock it, call `IFasterSession.ConcurrentReader`, unlock it, and return.
+If the record is in the mutable region:
+- readlock it
+- call `IFasterSession.ConcurrentReader`
+- unlock it

+If the record is in the immutable region:
+- readlock it,
+- call `IFasterSession.SingleReader`
-If the record is in the immutable region, readlock it, call `IFasterSession.SingleReader`, unlock it, and return.
-The caller may have directed that these records be copied to tail; if so, we have the same issue of lock transfer to the new main-log record as in [Read Locking for OnDisk Records](#read-locking-for-ondisk-records).
+- The caller may have directed that records read from the immutable region be copied to tail; if so, we have the same issue of lock transfer to the new main-log record as in [Read Locking for OnDisk Records](#read-locking-for-ondisk-records).
 The unlocking utility function make this transparent to `InternalRead()` (or in this case, `ReadFromImmutableRegion()`).
+- unlock it

 #### Read Locking for OnDisk Records
 This goes through the pending-read processing starting with `InternalContinuePendingRead`.